wunderio/silta/docs/go-live-checklist.md

 - Make sure the production static IP is set up if any whitelisting is needed for third-party integrations

 # Web access
+- Recommended: set up a `beta.example.com` domain that can be used to test the process of configuring DNS.
 - Domain names are set in silta.yml, configured to use SSL with letsencrypt or custom certifcates
 - BasicAuth is disabled